fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Start-ServiceFabricPartitionDataLoss.md

 ### -OperationId
 Specifies a unique identifier for this operation.
 Specify a unique value.
-You can check the progress of the operation by using this ID and **Get-ServiceFabricPartitionDataLossProgress**.
+If you want to check the progress of the fault, you must pass the OperationId that you used for starting the data loss fault into **Get-ServiceFabricPartitionDataLossProgress**.

 ```yaml
 Type: Guid